 Live Foods: Some fish prefer live foods.
 This might include smaller fish (goldfish and guppies) worms or brine shrimp.
 Beware when choosing to feed live fish because diseases and infections are often a problem.
 Many tank owners like to have a special tank to keep feeder fish in before they introduce them to their main tank.
 This way they can ensure that the feeder fish do not have any contagious diseases which may infect their tank.
 Most live foods can also be purchased in freeze-dried forms.

-Freeze Dried: Most freeze dried foods include only one ingredient.
-You can purchase brine shrimp, mosquito larvae or worms in this form.
+Freeze Dried: Most freeze-dried foods include only one ingredient.
+You can purchase brine shrimp, mosquito larvae, or worms in this form.
 This is not a complete diet for any fish but is a supplement.
-The nice thing about freeze-dried food is that you do not have to store it the freezer.
+The nice thing about freeze-dried food is that you do not have to store in the freezer.
 It comes in chunks or sheets, but be careful storing these products and do not feed fish old food.

 Pellets: Pellets can be purchased for a variety of different species of fish.
 You can get goldfish pellets, betta pellets, and ones designed for bottom feeders.
 Pellets are a great way to make sure that any bottom feeders in the tank are getting an adequate food supply.

 Fish should be fed once or twice a day.
 They should never be fed more food than they consume in about two minutes.
 Any more than this and it will simply fall to the bottom where it will build up and can cause disease.
 You are better off to feed your fish just a pinch of flakes and watch them eat.
 If they consume all the food very quickly give them a pinch more.
 Watch to make sure that all the fish in the tank are getting food.
 If you have a lot of fast fish some of the slower fish may be getting the chance to eat.
 If this is the case adjust your feeding to accommodate the slower fish.
 Try wetting the flakes so that they sink faster when they go in the tank.